syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 ## Performing Nested Mail merge with relational data objects

-You can perform nested mail merge with implicit relational data objects without any explicit relational commands by using the `ExecuteNestedGroup` overload method.
+You can perform nested Mail merge with implicit relational data objects without any explicit relational commands by using the `ExecuteNestedGroup` overload method.

 For example – Consider that you have a template document as follows.